 Dermatomyositis is a rare autoimmune inflammatory myositis of unknown etiology affecting both children and adults.
 It involves striated muscles and skin.
-The juvenile form is associated with a multisystemic vasculitis and a high frequency of calcinosis.
+The juvenile form is associated with a multisystemic vasculitis and a high frequency of calcinosis, Gottron papules, symmetrical proximal muscle weakness, and a heliotrope rash.
 However, unlike the adult form, it does not have an increased risk of malignancy.

 Dermatomyositis is an inflammatory myopathy distinguished by a mononuclear inflammatory infiltrate of the striated muscle.
 Genetic susceptibility is no longer in doubt since predisposing HLA systems have been identified.
 There is an activation of the complement leading to the deposition of the membrane attack complex in the wall of blood vessels, which causes microangiopathy and an inflammatory reaction.